Qasaba of Radwan Bey

 The Qasaba of Radwan Bey is a souq and covered market in Cairo, Egypt, located directly south of the Bab Zuweila gate and just outside the historic walled city.
-Its dates to around 1650 CE, when its founder, Radwan Bey, initiated a series of constructions in this area.
+It dates to around 1650 CE, when its founder, Radwan Bey, initiated a series of constructions in this area.
 It is the only existing example of a historic covered market street in Cairo.
 Today it is also known as the Street of the Tentmakers or al-Khayamiya, the last major market dedicated to the sale of decorative textiles known as khayamiya.

 Historical background

 Patron and context

 The market was built by Radwan (or Ridwan) Bey, a Mamluk Bey who dominated the politics of Egypt from 1631 to 1656 (CE).
 His influence was partly based on the fact that he occupied for a remarkable 25 years the important post of amir al-hajj, the official in charge of organizing the pilgrimage to Mecca (hajj) which departed from Cairo every year.

 The market was built in the context of one of several urbanization enterprises carried out by powerful and wealthy officials in the 17th century which sought to develop the southern districts of Cairo between Bab Zuweila and the Citadel.
 Radwan Bey reorganized and rebuilt the district which had been formerly occupied by tanneries just outside Bab Zuweila.
 The area had also been occupied by various residences and a few older religious buildings (such as the Mosque of Salih Tala'i and the Mosque of al-Kurdi, both still standing today).

 The location of Radwan Bey's complex followed a clear logic in the economic geography of Cairo at the time.
-Since Fatimid times (10th century) the main commercial axis of Cairo was a street with a north–south orientation running between Bab Zuweila and Bab al-Futuh (the southern and northern gates of the Fatimid city, respectively).
+Since Fatimid times (10th century), the main commercial axis of Cairo was a street with a north–south orientation running between Bab Zuweila and Bab al-Futuh (the southern and northern gates of the Fatimid city, respectively).
 This street is known today as al-Mu'izz street but was also referred to as the qasaba ("avenue").
 It had been the center of the city's commercial and economic activity since its Fatimid foundation.
 (The well-known Khan al-Khalili, for example, is located along this axis.)
 South of Bab Zuweila, beyond the old Fatimid walls, the road continued south to Saliba Street and ultimately all the way to the Southern Cemetery of Cairo.
 Radwan Bey's construction thus helped to extend the main commercial axis of Cairo further south beyond Bab Zuweila as the city developed in this direction.